Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Duties and expectations of church members

+Consecration and church service

 Members are expected to donate their time, money, and talents to the church, and those who have participated in the endowment ceremony make an oath to donate all that they have, if required of them, to the Lord.
 To be in good standing and to enter the church's temples, church members are asked to tithe their income to the church, which is officially interpreted as 10 percent of annual income.
 In addition, members are invited to donate monthly charitable "fast offerings" (at least the equivalent cost of two meals), which are used to help the poor and needy in the community; members are also encouraged to make other humanitarian donations through the church.

+Temple attendance and garment

 Members who have participated in the temple endowment ceremony are expected to wear a temple garment under their clothing at all times.
 Members are told that they should not partially or completely remove the garment to participate in activities that can "reasonably be done with the garment worn properly beneath the clothing".

-When necessary, the garment may be temporarily removed, but members are told that after the activity they should put it back on as soon as possible.
-Swimming is given as an example of an activity that would justify removal of the garment.
+Callings and church service

-In addition to attending the weekly two-hour church services, members are usually given "callings" or assignments in the church, and often attend various other meetings or activities throughout the week relating to that calling.
-Members in good standing are assigned to visit the homes of other members monthly as "home teachers" (men) or "visiting teachers" (women).
+Members are usually given "callings" or assignments in the church, and often attend various other meetings or activities throughout the week relating to that calling.
 Members are also expected to engage in missionary work, family history research, to conduct a Family Home Evening weekly with their family, and to attend the temple regularly.
 Church members are encouraged to live self-sufficiently and avoid unnecessary debt.
-All male members are expected to serve a two-year mission sometime during the ages of 18–26 after they have finished high school or its equivalent, though there are high standards of worthiness and physical and mental health that prohibit many men from serving.
-Women may optionally serve an 18-month mission if they are at least 19 years old.
-In addition to single men and women, retired married couples may also choose to serve a mission.